polterguy/polterguy.github.io/tutorials/cryptography/index.md

 </div>

-The above is a fairly *extreme* use case, but you can find many more examples of combining AES with RSA in [the documentation](/documentation/magic.lambda.crypto/) for the magic.lambda.crypto library
+The above is a fairly *extreme* use case, but you can find many more examples of combining AES with RSA in [the documentation](/documentation/magic.lambda.crypto/) for the magic.lambda.crypto library.

 * [Use case BabelFish](/tutorials/use-case-translation/)